WDD 231: Web Frontend Development I

 Facebook uses Open Graph meta tags to provide a rich preview of your page when it is shared on their platform.

-The following are common Open Graph (og) properties that you will include in your HTML pages:
+The following are common Open Graph (og) properties that you may want include in your HTML pages:

 X (Twitter)

-Twitter uses Twitter social media cards or X Cards to provide a rich preview of your page when it is shared on their platform.
+The social media platform X, formerly known as Twitter, uses Twitter social media cards (or X Cards) to provide a rich preview of your page when it is shared on their platform.

-The following are common Twitter Card properties that you will include in your HTML pages:
+The following are common Twitter Card properties that you may want include in your HTML pages:

 Check Your Understanding

-1. What are Facebook Open Graph properties for the Church's main website at https://www.churchofjesuschrist.org for the title, description, and image?
+1. What are the Social Media properties for the Church's main website at https://www.churchofjesuschrist.org?

-You can view the meta properties by navigating to the site and viewing the source,
+You can view the meta properties by navigating to the site and viewing the source or inspecting the page content.

 Note that this content can change at any time.
 If you are not seeing the same content, do not worry as the principle and application are the important part of this exercise.